esphome/esphome-docs/guides/cli.rst

     Manually set the HTTP port to open connections on (defaults to 6052)

+.. option:: --username USERNAME

+    The optional username to require for authentication.

 .. option:: --password PASSWORD

-    The optional password to require for all requests.
+    The optional password to require for authentication.

 .. option:: --open-ui